Cogwheel-Validator/spectra-portal/config_manager/README.md

 3. **Registry Fetch**: IBC channel data is fetched from cosmos/chain-registry
 4. **Endpoint Verification**: RPC/REST endpoints are health-checked
 5. **Enrichment**: Input config is enriched with IBC routes and token mappings
-6. **Conversion**: Enriched config is converted to solver and client formats
+6. **Conversion**: Enriched config is converted to pathfinder and client formats
 7. **Output**: Generated configs are written to disk

 ## Adding a New Chain